RageCage64/eznet-cli/README.md

 Get the name and process ID of the process running on a given port

 ### -p PNAME, --find-process=PNAME
-Find the port and ID of a process by name
+Find the port and ID of a process by name (matching by containing text)

 ### -k PORT, --kill-port=PORT
 Check the process running on a given port with the option to kill it if you'd like.